 4. Build Communication

-Parents can advocate better for their children in public schools if they build strong lines of communication with their child, the child’s teacher and school officials.
-They should talk to their children about what they enjoy in school and what they struggle with.
-Parents should also think about communication in terms of building relationships over the long term.
-Furthermore, they should keep in mind that communication can include email and phone calls along with scheduled in-person meetings if there are relatively minor questions or issues that need clarification.
+Parents can advocate better for their children in public schools if they build strong lines of communication with their child’s teacher, service providers, and other school officials.
+Parents can think about communication in terms of building relationships over the long term; the more open the line of communication is, the better the parent-school relationship will be.
+Furthermore, keep in mind that communication can include email and phone calls along with scheduled in-person meetings if there are relatively minor questions or issues that need clarification.

 5. Monitor and Respond